 CAST: Scripts give the audience a great story by keeping the cast in mind.
 Characters have intriguing lines, engaging actions, and relevant situations to portray.
 Parts are composed of roles to involve both novice and experienced actors and actresses.
 Even the smallest character role has meaningful lines likely to become a favorite snippet repeated long after your show ends.

 DIRECTOR: Creative themes help directors find people to participate.
-Scripts do not contain embarrassing words or scenes to work around.
-Most plays have extra small parts as an option for new recruits.
-Plus, since every group is different, there is always at least one character that can be male or female.
-Scenery changes are limited to keep the stage simple.
+Mystery scripts do not contain embarrassing words or scenes to work around.
+Most plays have additional small parts as an option for new recruits.
+Plus, since every group is different, there is always at least one character that can be played by a male or female.
+Scenery changes are limited to keep the staging simple.
 Stage directions are given, but flexible to be changed to meet the various situations of different organizations.